 Louisiana Music Educators Association (LMEA) was able to implement this idea without grant funding.
 LMEA President Scotty Walker and President-Elect Brett Babineaux identified enthusiastic advocates amongst LMEA membership and brought them together to create the L-ALF, or the Louisiana Advocacy Leadership Force.
 President Walker appointed Ginny Medina-Hamilton as the NAfME ALF representative and head of the L-ALF, who has some great ideas about how to mobilize this group to become more effective and influential.
 Though the group is still in its infancy, one of their most exciting accomplishments to date meeting with the First Lady of Louisiana, Donna Edwards, and her team.
 The L-ALF and LMEA leadership met with a few members of the First Lady’s team to plan a meeting about the state of arts education in Louisiana and how it relates to the First Lady’s initiative of Music and Movement.
 “Having LMEA represented at the table as a driving force in this initiative was surely an honor and a step in the right direction for our organization,” said Medina-Hamilton.

 This new trend in state-based advocacy has been thrilling to watch unfold.
 The vision of a nationwide coalition of music education advocates is now closer than ever to being realized, thanks to the hard-working and enthusiastic members of federated state associations.
 As schools adopt new methods and media in education, proactive advocacy is even more essential to ensuring access to music as part of a well-rounded education that supports students in their social-emotional development.
 A state-based ALF is a great way to help position your MEA to accomplish this shared goal, and NAfME can help create one for your state.
-If you are interested in a state-based ALF in your state, contact me at email@example.com.
+If you are interested in a state-based ALF in your state, contact us at email@example.com.